MariuszJozef/GEANT4-Example5-NeutronInteractions/README.md

 Besides these lists above, a very important example of an explicit physics list with neutron interactions is furnished by GEANT4 example found in the extended/hadronic/Hadr06 directory of GEANT4 installation.
 The neutron physics code found therein is utilised here; it is placed (without significant changes) into the directory main/neutronPhysicsList-ExtendedHadr06.
 To choose this latter neutron physics list for compilation, the value passed into argv must be: neutronPhysicsList.

+A neutron randomly rebounds off of water nuclei:

 ![](GEANT4-Example5-1.gif)

-A single incident neutron ejects multiple other neutrons and nuclear fragments!
+A single incident neutron ejects multiple other neutrons and nuclear fragments from fissile uranium!

 ![](GEANT4-Example5-2.gif)